cnpryer/solverstack-route/README.md

 `/api/<version>/`

 ## Main Procedure
-_NOTE_: `origin` initially will just be a singular dictionary.
+_NOTE_: `origin` initially will just be a single dictionary.
 Eventually lists will be accepted.

 - **Endpoint**: `/route`
 - **Methods**: `POST`